Saylor’s Erection Now Visible From Space as BTC Gains Swell

 Michael Saylor, the former CEO of MicroStrategy, has achieved a financial feat so grand it’s literally visible from space.

 Sources from various space agencies report an unusual structure extending from Earth’s surface, identified as Saylor’s erection, now breaching the stratosphere.
-The boner is believed to be an abnormal green colour, brought on by BTC’s recent surge above $43,000.
+The boner is believed to be an abnormal green color, brought on by BTC’s recent surge above $43,000.

 “We thought it was a new satellite at first,” commented a NASA astrophysicist, squinting at her monitor.
 “We see green dildos quite often on our screens – a lot of our tech guys are crypto degens – but this one was clearly human.”